Anonto050/funcoder/README.md

 - **Research**: Tackle tough algorithmic problems with ease, thanks to FUNCODER’s structured approach.

 ### What Makes FUNCODER Special
-- **Accuracy**: By selecting the most reliable solutions, it reduces errors dramatically.
+- **Accuracy**: By selecting the most reliable solutions, it dramatically reduces errors.
 - **Adaptability**: FUNCODER isn’t just for big models—it even boosts smaller models like StableCode3b.
 - **Scalability**: Whether you’re solving a simple math problem or a complex algorithm, FUNCODER has your back.